Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

+In previous experiments, we evaluate our approach for the situation that the size of forgetting data is small, \emph{i.e.,} $100$ images.
+In this section, we increase the size of $D_f$ from 100 to 4000 gradually, aiming to evaluate our approach under the situation of forgetting a larger amount of data.

-\textbf{Forgetting More Data.} To assess the performance when forgetting a larger amount of data, we increase the size of $D_f$ from 100 to 4000.
+We assess the performance by gradually increasing the size of $D_f$ to $500$, $1000$, $2000$, $3000$ and $4000$.
 The performance is measured by the accuracy of predicted generalization-labels.
 From Fig.\ref{backdoor_feat}, we can see that the alignment becomes more challenging with the increase of $D_f$ size.
 However, our approach consistently outperforms the Bad Teacher method, and its advantages become more pronounced with the increase in the size of $D_f$.
-More results are presented in the supplementary material.